SMILEY4/ktor-swagger-ui/README.md

 ## Features

 - minimally invasive (no immediate change to existing code required)
-- provides swagger-ui with no initial configuration required
+- provides swagger-ui and openapi-spec with minimal configuration
-- supports most of the [OpenAPI 3.0.3 Specification](https://swagger.io/specification/)
+- supports most of the [OpenAPI 3.1.0 Specification](https://swagger.io/specification/)
-- automatic json-schema generation from arbitrary types/classes for bodies and parameters
+- automatic [json-schema generation](https://github.com/SMILEY4/schema-kenerator) from arbitrary types/classes for bodies and parameters
-- use custom encoder/serializers for examples and json-schemas
+  - supports generics, inheritance, collections, ...
-- provide custom schemas or a custom schema-builder
+  - support for Jackson-annotations and swagger Schema-annotations (optional)
-- external/custom json-schemas for bodies
+  - use with reflection or kotlinx-serialization
-- protect Swagger-UI and OpenApi-Spec with custom authentication
+  - customizable schema-generation

 ## Documentation